top of page

 Search

-• A neuron, also known as a nerve cell, is the fundamental unit of the nervous system responsible for processing and transmitting information in the form of electrical and chemical signals.
+• A neuron, or nerve cell, is the fundamental unit of the nervous system responsible for processing and transmitting information through electrical and chemical signals.

 • Neurons are the building blocks of the brain, spinal cord, and nerves throughout the body.